Video: How to Fix a Running Toilet

 Adjust the float to set the water level.
 Pinch the clip and slide the float up or down on the rod.
 Keep adjusting the float until the water shuts off at the proper level.

 The water level in the tank is controlled by an adjustable float.
 A float that’s set too low produces a weak flush; if it’s set too high, water spills into the overflow tube and the fill valve won’t shut off.
-The water will keep running.
+The toilet keeps running.
 Look for the fill level mark on the inside back of the tank and mark it on the overflow tube so you can see it more easily.
 If you can’t find it, measure down about 1 in. on the overflow tube and make a mark.
 Then flush the toilet and see if the water reaches and stops at that mark.
-If not, adjust the float up or down.
+If not and the toilet keeps running, adjust the float up or down.
 If you have an old toilet, you’ll have to bend the brass rod that connects to the float ball to make adjustments.
 But with newer toilets you usually turn a screw or slide a clip along a rod.
 Flush the toilet after each adjustment.

 Also make sure that the water level is at least an inch below the C-L (critical level) marked on the fill valve.
 You can adjust the height of many valves to raise or lower the C-L.